-Alexandrapol that used to be an important fortified city was in the crossroad of Caucasian, Russian and European civilizations.
-It has its reflections in city’s culture, especially in architecture.
+Alexandrapol used to be an important fortified city in the crossroads of Caucasian, Russian and European civilizations.
+This is reflected primarily in city’s culture and architecture.

 There were several house plans in Gyumri, including single wing, double wing and corner or “L” shaped house plans.
-Several had plans with a central wall and rooms that led from one to the next, the back rooms looking onto a garden.
+Several had blueprints with a central wall and rooms that led from one to the next with back rooms looking onto a garden.

-Buildings built between 1860-1880 favored the black and red tufa patterns that could be called the “Alexandropol” style.
-In that period, a type of white concave masonry called “Ghaiytan darz sharvatsk” was used.
+Buildings built between 1860-1880 favored the black and red tufa patterns that became known as the “Alexandrapol style”.
+During that period, a type of white concave masonry called “Ghaiytan darz sharvatsk” was used.